 Flat-screen TVs are another essential amenity.
 However, pay-per-view movies don’t cut it anymore.
 As of 2020, two-thirds of guests want the ability to cast content from their own devices to the hotel TV.

 Consider self-check-in as well.
 People are still germ conscious post-pandemic (even if we aren’t sanitizing our groceries anymore) and may prefer to limit face-to-face interaction.
 Online check-in is easier to implement than you might expect and saves time for both guests and staff.
 If you’re working with WebRezPro PMS, self-check-in functionality is already in your hands.

 Share Your Local Knowledge

-Information about area attractions, restaurants, shopping and other points of interest is readily available online, but nothing beats personal recommendations from a local expert.
-Sharing local knowledge with guests face to face is not only helpful to them, but provides the opportunity to connect with guests on a more personal level.
+Information about area attractions, restaurants, shopping, and other points of interest is readily available online, but nothing beats recommendations from a local expert.
+Sharing this knowledge with guests face to face is not only helpful to them, it provides the opportunity to connect on a more personal level.

 Surprise and Delight with the Little Things

 The simplest, most inexpensive things can make a big difference to the guest experience, e.g., in-room treats, coffee and tea, a fruit bowl, and a board game library.
 Sending a simple SMS message to make sure they have everything they need can also make guests feel especially welcome.